 So I’m here to make amends, with a post I’ve been meaning to write up for a long time now on the quintessential ingredients and foods of Brazil – the Must-tries if you will -, and depending on my inspiration, I might make it a monthly series.
 So let’s talk about Brazilian gastronomy a little.
 After a year and a half or so of living here, I have got a pretty good vibe of what the customs around food are here and what the typical ingredients are.
 Here’s the top 5 of foods and ingredients you just cannot miss on if you are in Brazil or just want to have some fun trying out Brazilian gastronomy.

 1. Cachaça: Cachaça is the national Brazilian spirit made from fermented sugar cane.
-The best cahcaças, as in all spirits, are the traditionally made ones in the regions of Rio de Janeiro and Minas Gerais where you can find very tasty pistachio, cinnamon and banana-flavored cachaças.
+The best cachaças, as in all spirits, are the artisan traditionally-made ones.
+In Brazil, the regions of Rio de Janeiro and Minas Gerais are the best for cachaça, and you can find even find very tasty artisan-made pistachio, cinnamon and banana-flavored cachaças.
 It is used in higher-end gastronomy to make sauces or desserts, but in a more typical, day-to-day context, you’ll find it in the internationally renowned cocktail, the Caipirinha, made with cachaça, mashed lemon wedges and lemon juice, sugar (or honey) and lots of ice.
 You can find it anywhere from little street corner bars to fancier places and even in the middle of the day on the beach of Copacabana, and beware, these little babies drink themselves…

 2. Petiscos: “petiscos” are the Brazilian equivalent of Spanish tapas.
 In almost any restaurant menu you’ll have a part dedicated to petiscos.
 The verb petiscar in portuguese means to snack or to munch.
 From manioc fries to smoked sausage bits, carne seca (this recipe below) and fried polenta sticks, it’s a common tradition to go out with friends to listen to some live samba music, have some beers and share a few plates of petiscos.
 My personal favorite is the filé aperitivo, small strips of tender sirloin steak sauteed with onions and parsley.